LightBurnSoftware/Documentation/CommonGrblSetups.md

 If you have a GCode-based system, like a Shapeoko, Eleksmaker,  X-Carve, or Acro system, you might need to make some simple changes to get the most from LightBurn.

+#### Short version:

+- You might need to adjust your spindle max RPM value ($30) to match the LightBurn default (1000) or vice versa.
+- You might need to enable "Laser Mode" if you have GRBL 1.1f or later (\$32=1).
+- If your machine uses negative workspace coordinates you'll need to apply a workspace offset (G10 L2 P1 xx yy) and set your machine status reporting to be relative to the workspace origin, not the machine origin (\$10=0).

 #### Grbl Flavors

 Grbl firmware was originally designed for CNC machines and 3D printers, with laser support added more recently.
 It is highly configurable, and this is both a blessing and a curse.
 The "standard" way a CNC machine is configured is somewhat different than the way laser machines often are.
 Luckily this is easy to change, and easy to switch from one to the other.